Updated Determination of Ellis-Jaffe Sum Rules up to $\rm N^{3}LO$ QCD corrections: Introduction

 The running behavior of $\alpha_s$ is controlled by the renormalization group equation (RGE),

-where the $\beta_{i}$ functions have been computed up to the 5-loop under the modified minimal-subtraction ($\overline{\rm MS}$) scheme \cite{Czakon:2004bu, Baikov:2016tgj, Luthe:2016ima, Herzog:2017ohr, Chetyrkin:2017bjc}.
-The terms $\beta_{i}$ that appear in the series of Perturbative Quantum Chromodynamics (pQCD) can be reabsorbed into $\alpha_s$, thus facilitating an accurate determination of the true value of $\alpha_s$.
-Based on this foundation, the PMC is a systematic approach to eliminate the ambiguity inherent in the renormalization scheme and scale \cite{Brodsky:2012ms, Brodsky:2012rj, Brodsky:2011ta, Brodsky:2011ig, Mojaza:2012mf, Brodsky:2013vpa, Zhou:2023ivj}.
-To be specific, the PMC determines a global effective coupling $\alpha_s(Q_\ast)$ \cite{Shen:2017pdu} (where $Q_\ast$ represents the PMC scale, which serves as a proxy for the effective momentum flow within the process.) by utilizing the non-conformal $\beta_i$ terms.
-Simultaneously, by absorbing all the non-conformal terms in the perturbative expressions, the PMC prediction is also independent of the choice of renormalization scheme \cite{Wu:2018cmb}, and meets the basic requirement of RGI of physical observations \cite{StueckelbergdeBreidenbach:1952pwl, Gell-Mann:1954yli, Peterman:1978tb}.
+The $\{\beta_{i}\}$-functions have been computed up to 5-loops under the modified minimal-subtraction ($\overline{\rm MS}$) scheme~\cite{Baikov:2016tgj, Luthe:2016ima, Herzog:2017ohr, Chetyrkin:2017bjc}.
+The $\{\beta_{i}\}$-terms that appear in the pQCD series can be reabsorbed into $\alpha_s$, thus facilitating an accurate determination of the correct value of $\alpha_s$.
+Based on this, the PMC is considered as a strict and systematic approach to eliminate the ambiguities inherent in the renormalization scheme and scale.
+To be specific, the PMC single-scale setting approach determines a global effective coupling $\alpha_s(Q_\ast)$~\cite{Shen:2017pdu, Yan:2022foz} (where $Q_\ast$ represents the PMC scale, which serves as a proxy for the effective momentum flow within the process.) by utilizing all the RGE-involved non-conformal $\{\beta_i\}$ terms.
+Simultaneously, by absorbing all the non-conformal terms in the perturbative expressions, the PMC prediction is also independent of the choice of renormalization scheme~\cite{Wu:2018cmb}, and meets the basic requirement of RGI of physical observables.

-In this paper, we aim to employ the PMC single scale-setting approach to attain a renormalization scale-invariant prediction within pQCD for the EJSR and improve its theoretical prediction accuracy.
-Under the $\overline{\rm MS}$ scheme, the renormalized EJSR up to next-to-next-to-next-to-leading order ($\rm N^{3}LO$) can be expressed in the expansion of the strong coupling constant $\alpha_s$,
+In this paper, we aim to employ the PMC single-scale setting approach to attain a renormalization scale-invariant prediction for EJSR.
+Under the $\overline{\rm MS}$ scheme, the renormalized EJSR up to next-to-next-to-next-to-leading order (N$^{3}$LO) QCD corrections~\cite{Larin:1997qq} can be expressed in the expansion of strong coupling constant,

 where $a_s(\mu_r)=\alpha_{s}(\mu_r)/\pi$.
-The theoretical calculation of the EJSR has been calculated up to $\rm N^{3}LO$ \cite{Kataev:1994gd, Larin:1997qq}.
-However, the dependence on the renormalization scale begins at the NNLO, still leading to considerable overall theoretical uncertainties.
-To address this, the PMC approach is adopted in this paper to eliminate the uncertainties stemming from the renormalization scale, thereby enabling highly precise predictions for EJSR at the fixed order.
+The coefficients $r_{i}$ and the followed $r_{i,j}$ are generally scale dependent, and for convenience we do not write out their scale dependence in the formulas throughout the paper.
+It is found that the renormalization scale dependence starts at the NNLO level, leading to considerable conventional scale uncertainties.
+To address this, the PMC approach will be adopted to eliminate the uncertainties stemming from the renormalization scale, thereby enabling more precise predictions for EJSR.